What is the HEART Standard?

 The HEART AI Foundation

-The HEART AI Foundation maintains the Standard, governs the Behavioral Oracle open standard, certifies Guardians, and manages Division expansion.
-It functions as a standards body — comparable to ISC2 in information security, FASB in accounting, or ISO in quality management.
+The HEART AI Foundation maintains the Standard, governs open infrastructure such as the GTE and Behavioral Oracle, certifies Guardians, and manages Division expansion.
+It functions as an independent standards body for forensic audit infrastructure.
 The Foundation’s authority comes from the Standard’s rigor, not from restricting access to it.
+Commercial entities owned or operated by Foundation principals, including HeartCore Ventures-related projects, remain structurally separate and may interact with the Foundation only through open infrastructure reuse, independent deployer certification, or properly governed research-data contribution.

 HEART Standard Divisions — Seven domain-specific certification tracks within the HEART Standard, each applying the common governance architecture to a specific domain of AI-human interaction.